-The Company raised by brokered private placement \$1.5 million in units at \$0.25 per unit and in early 2013 completed the offering by closing \$130,000 in units again at \$0.25 per unit through an unbrokered private placement.
+The Company raised in late 2012 and early 2013, by brokered private placement, \$1.5 million in units at \$0.25 per unit, through an unbrokered private placement.
 Each unit consisted of one common share and 1⁄2 share purchase warrant, each whole warrant entitling the purchaser to acquire a further common share at \$0.40 per share.
-In total the Company raised \$2.8 million, well short of the \$4.5 million target..